HenryXi/spring-boot/quick_start/RM.md

 Before spring boot came out if you want build a spring project you have to download tomcat and write some spring config file.
 But now you can put them away!
-In this tutorial I will show you how to build spring project in 1 minute.
+In this tutorial I will show you how to build spring project in one minute .

 1. create a maven project add below content in your pom.xml file
 ```xml
   <dependency>